720 S River Rd Suite B-210, St. George, Utah 84790

 Tips For a Better Night of Sleep

 If you find yourself having a tough time getting a full night of sleep, it could be because you are participating in habits and activities that are harming your ability to get this necessary rest.
-When you visit Dr. Bryce Eagar and the team at Gateway Oral Health Center in St. George, Utah, one goal we can help you achieve is a better night’s sleep.
+When you visit Drs.
+Bryce Eagar, Matthew Geddes, and Andy Mohlman and the team at Gateway Oral Health Center in St. George, Utah, one goal we can help you achieve is a better night’s sleep.
 Whether you are not getting the proper rest due to sleep apnea or some other condition, or you need to alter your habits, our team is here to help you find ways to sleep better.
-Please read on to discover some ways you can make sure you are setting yourself up for success and a full night of rest.
+Please read on to discover some ways to ensure you are setting yourself up for success and a full night of rest.

 Stick To a Schedule

-It is recommended for a healthy adult to get seven hours of uninterrupted sleep a night, so it is crucial to set aside no more than eight hours a night for this critical activity.
+A healthy adult is recommended to get seven hours of uninterrupted sleep a night, so it is crucial to set aside no more than eight hours a night for this critical activity.
 Most people will not need more than eight hours of quality sleep to remain well rested.
 While we all know this is important, too many adults are not getting enough sleep every night.
 One way you can make this possible is by setting a schedule.
-Get yourself to bed and get up at the same time each morning, even on weekends.
+Get to bed and get up at the same time each morning, even on weekends.
 This will assist your body in developing a well-regulated sleep-wake cycle.

 Pay Attention to Your Diet